dedan/pcourse/lectures/lec1.md

 keyword `if` we always have to provide a python statement that can be either `True` or `False` and this statement is then terminated by a colon.
-If the statement evaluates to True, the block directly after the colon is executed, if not, the else block is executed.
+If the statement evaluates to True, the block directly after the colon is executed, if not, it checks whether the statement after `elif` (else if) evaluates to True.
+If this is the case its block is executed and if not the else block is executed.
 A block is any piece of code which has the same indentation.
+You can write as many `elif` blocks as you want. `elif` and `else` blocks are optional.

 repetitions (for loop)